 Impact of GST on Agriculture Sector in India

-The Ministry of Finance exempted GST for Small scale agriculture and for most of the basic produce sold in fresh form do not attract any GST.
-However, GST registration and GST compliance may be mandatory for large scale farmers and companies involved in agriculture.
-Any income or revenue derived from sources like farming lands, buildings constructed on or identified with agricultural land, and the commercial produce received from agricultural land is known as agricultural income.
+The Ministry of Finance exempted GST for scale agriculture, and most of the basic produce sold in fresh form does not attract any GST.
+However, GST registration and compliance may be mandatory for large-scale farmers and companies involved in agriculture.
+Any income or revenue derived from sources like farming lands, buildings constructed on or identified with agricultural land and the commercial produce received from agricultural land is known as agricultural income.

 Is GST Applicable for Agriculture?

-As per the GST Act, only a farmer, to the extent of supply of agricultural products cultivated from land is free of GST registration.
-In detail, as per GST Act an agriculturist as an individual or as a Hindu Undivided Family who takes on agriculture or cultivation of land:
+As per the GST Act, only a farmer, to the extent of supply of agricultural products cultivated from land, is free of GST registration.
+In detail, as per the GST Act, an agriculturist as an individual or as a Hindu Undivided Family who takes on agriculture or cultivation of land:

 • By own labour, or